 Judith Briles – Author YOU: Creating and …

 One of the most common questions the about to publish author asks is, “Where do I get my ISBN?”

 Excellent question—start here:

 The International Standard Book Number is known to all in the book world as an ISBN.
-It costs $125 for one and $250 for a block of ten.
+It costs $125 for one and $295 for a block of ten.
 It’s highly recommend that you purchase a block of 10 because the author usually has at least another book on the “back burner.”
-And, it’s recommended that …
+If you do a hard …

 Don’t you love it when authors actually take their own advice?
 In a blog that was published some time ago, Author U had a special guest featured within our blog.
 Dana Lynn Smith put together a Virtual Blog Tour for her book, Virtual Book Tour Magic.
 Let’s revisit the key elements.
 Virtual Blog Tours are quite common now … don’t bypass it in your book marketing plans.

 Here’s why this book makes marketing sense for today’s author: